sdemkovich/Recipe-Master/README.md

 # Project1

 ## Latest Commit
+-Changed on click handler for ingredients to new class
+-Added media queries to change margins based on screen width
+-Moved all script into document ready for jQuery
+-Added on click handler for recipe cards to display ingredients

+## Previous commits
 -Modified div classes for responsiveness

-## Previous commits
 -Added lower banner
 -Modified Pantry Search, Pantry List, and background
 -Modify HTML/CSS for UI